Did Hillsborough County Pioneer Seth Howard Serve with the Louisiana Volunteers?

 But Seth Howard is shown as being part of the vague "Edward's or Lewis' Company".

 So, my next step was to request the Compiled Military Service Record (CMSR) from NARA (if you are not familar with what a CMSR is, please read this explanation by Bob Vecke of Gopher Records).
 When it arrived, it was only 3 pages long.
 The first page was the same index card shown above.
 The second page was a scan of the envelope containing the CMSR.
-The third page was the only one cotaining any additional information.
+The third page was the only one containing any additional information.

 Compiled Military Service Record, Seth Howard, Private, Lewis or Ewards Company, Smith’s Regiment Volunteer Militia; Compiled military service records, with indexes, of soldiers who served in volunteer organizations enlisted for service during the Indian Wars, 1817-58; ; Record Group 94; Box 371; National Archives Building, Washington, DC.